PJLab-ADG/3DTrans/README.md

 &ensp;
 ## :fire: News :fire:
+- [x]  Based on `3DTrans`, we achieved significant performance gains on a series of downstream perception benchmarks including Waymo, nuScenes, and KITTI, under different baseline models like PV-RCNN++, SECOND, CenterPoint, PV-RCNN (updated on Jun.
+2023).
 - [x] Two papers developed using our `3DTrans` were accepted by CVPR-2023: [Uni3D](https://arxiv.org/abs/2303.06880) and [Bi3D](https://arxiv.org/abs/2303.05886). (updated on Mar.
 2023).
 - [x] Our `3DTrans` supported the Semi-Supervised Domain Adaptation (SSDA) for 3D Object Detection (updated on Nov.
 2022).
 - [x] Our `3DTrans` supported the Active Domain Adaptation (ADA) of 3D Object Detection for achieving a good trade-off between high performance and annotation cost (updated on Oct.
 2022).